offsoc/onionplan/docs/1 - Proposals/Usability/Discovery/Address-Translation.md

 about the HTTPS RRs security benefits and attack surface.

-If that proposal succeeds, t may open the possibility to [use HTTPS records for Onion Services][] in a way that clients such as Tor Browser to stablish HTTPS connections directly to Onion Services in a transparent way: users would still be presented to the regular domain name of a service (such as `torproject.org`) but Tor-capable clients would automatically and transparently upgrade the
+If that proposal succeeds, t may open the possibility to [use HTTPS records for Onion Services][] in a way that clients such as Tor Browser to establish HTTPS connections directly to Onion Services in a transparent way: users would still be presented to the regular domain name of a service (such as `torproject.org`) but Tor-capable clients would automatically and transparently upgrade the